Old Inauguration Day - march

 Spread the word about Old Inauguration Day on social media.
 Ask other users what their favorite U.S. presidential inauguration was.

-When is Old Inauguration Day Celebrated in 2024?
+When is Old Inauguration Day in 2025?

 Observations